| | | IIt is late in the year, he is alone on the sheltered beach in the small

 that he drew the large wing of mountains surrounding him.
 Would anyone

 ever know what was hidden in there?
-The tracks of the deer, the web of the
+The tracks of the deer, the web

-spider, the music of the weaving, the tightly stretched string that would
+spider, the music of the weaving, the tightly stretched string that

 sing ever louder with the death of the victim, the slow binding of its